diskoverdata/diskover-community/README.md

 ```
 - diskover community edition (ce) v2.0-rc.1 has been released!
 See [releases](https://github.com/diskoverdata/diskover-community/releases) to download latest version.
 - no registration is required to download or use.
+- v1 indices are not compatible with v2, you will need to re-index.

 ## News/ Updates
 - v2 [linuxserver.io](https://linuxserver.io) docker hub container coming soon!